MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/origin-trials.md

 ---
 # Experimental features and origin trials

 Some of the PWA features in Microsoft Edge are still experimental.
-Experimental features can be used in 2 ways:
+Experimental features can be used in two ways:

 *   By enabling the corresponding flag in Microsoft Edge.
 *   By enrolling your site in an origin trial to test features in production with your users.